 The 50 – 30 Challenge: Your Diversity Advantage

-Find out more about how the 50 – 30 Challenge will act as a framework to accelerate diversity actions already taking place in many Canadian companies and to encourage other organizations in adopting practices to improve equity.
+Find out more about how the 50 – 30 Challenge will act as a framework to accelerate diversity actions already taking place in many Canadian organizations and to encourage other Canadian organizations in adopting practices to improve equity.